-But given how prominent a city this was for centuries, there’s surely more out there hidden beneath the overgrowth.
+But considering how prominent a city this was for centuries, there’s surely more out there hidden beneath the overgrowth.

 In Antalya Province, there are numerous buses running up and down the coast connecting Antalya with the smaller towns.
-Phaselis is off the main highway, though, so not just any bus will do.
+Phaselis is off the main highway, however, so not just any bus will do.

 I visited Phaselis as a day trip from Antalya city.
 I took a bus from the main otogar (bus terminal) run by the company Kemer Tur, and it was ultimately headed for Tekirova.